ocaml-dune/ocaml-binary-dev-tools/README.md

 Binary distributions of some OCaml packages.

 This project contains:
- - `flakes` - nix build scripts for the packages in this repo
+ - `build-scripts` - shell scripts and dockerfiles for building packages
  - `packages` - opam package manifests for the packages in this repo
  - `tools` - tools to help maintain this repo